ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 ...
 ```

-You can then update the config of PurgeCSS to accept vue file :
+You can then update the config of PurgeCSS to accept vue files :

 ```js
 ...